mdoering/dwca-examples/README.md

 ### Distribution extension
 Another checklist extension was created to publish synthesized species ranges often found in Faunas and Floras.
-A distribution record does not listen exact point locations of a species, but instead indicate some larger area like a country or a biogeographic region where it is expected to exist: http://rs.gbif.org/extension/gbif/1.0/distribution.xml
+A distribution record does not listen exact point locations of a species, but instead indicates some larger area like a country or a biogeographic region where it is expected to exist: http://rs.gbif.org/extension/gbif/1.0/distribution.xml

 This extension was designed to also publish absence data indicated by an appropiate *dwc:occurrenceStatus*.

 # Event
-EU BON and other initiatives are currently planning to use the [dwc:Event core](http://rs.gbif.org/sandbox/core/dwc_event.xml) to be able to publish sample-based data.
-A modified IPT offering an Event core has been setup at http://eubon-ipt.gbif.org/ and a proposal is documented in [GBIF-IPT-for-sample-data.docx](GBIF-IPT-for-sample-data.docx).
+The use of Darwin Core for sample-based data was explored in a recent [workshop](http://www.standardsingenomics.org/index.php/sigen/article/view/sigs.4898640/1067) and currently, GBIF, as a partner in the EU BON project is [investigating](GBIF-IPT-for-sample-data.docx) the use of the [dwc:Event core](http://rs.gbif.org/sandbox/core/dwc_event.xml) to publish sample-based data using a special prototype of the [IPT](http://www.gbif.org/ipt) which is available at http://eubon-ipt.gbif.org/.
 Sample-based data is a type of data available from thousands of environmental, ecological, and natural resource investigations.
 These can be one-off studies or monitoring programmes.
 Such data are usually quantitative, calibrated, and follow certain protocols, so that changes and trends of populations can be detected.
 This is in contrast to opportunistic observation and collection data, which today form a significant proportion of openly accessible biodiversity data.

 ![event](event.png)